Julius Nepos: Emperor in Italy (474–475)

 Nepos and his force sailed from Constantinople and landed at Portus, near Rome, where he was promptly proclaimed Caesar, (Note: The chronicle of Marcellinus Comes and the Anonymus Valesianus specify Nepos landing at Portus.
 The later work by Jordanes contradictingly states that Nepos landed at Ravenna, and was proclaimed Caesar there on the orders of Zeno.
 Following Jordanes, some modern historians hold that Nepos was made Caesar at Ravenna rather than Portus.
 In any event, he was made Caesar before he was made Augustus.) per the procedure preceding elevation to the rank of Augustus (emperor).
 On 24 June, having deposed Glycerius, Nepos was proclaimed the western Augustus in Rome.
 Nepos thus accomplished the exact intervention into Italy that had been planned by his uncle Marcellinus some years prior.
 Nepos was the last emperor to be crowned in Rome until the coronation of Charlemagne in 800.
 Glycerius put up no resistance against Nepos, and his life was spared; he was consecrated as bishop of Salona, the provincial capital of Dalmatia.
 It is not clear if Nepos becoming emperor had been Zeno's plan, but in any event, Zeno swiftly recognised him as the legitimate western emperor.
 His rule was likewise accepted by the Roman Senate and the people of Italy.

-Few records of Nepos' reign survive, and little is known of his activities.
+Few records of Nepos's reign survive, and little is known of his activities.
 He is known to have issued coins throughout Italy, such as at Rome, Ravenna and Mediolanum.
 Coinage minted in northern Gaul in his name indicates that his rule was accepted by the Roman general Syagrius, who ruled a more-or-less autonomous province of his own there.
 Nepos also issued symbolic coins of Zeno and his junior colleague Leo II, indicating his close ties and gratitude to the eastern court.

 Tremissis of Nepos minted in Rome.